 If the plans change you should always return to your estimator or QS, who will keep projects on file for a reasonable period.
 Any alterations will inevitably impact on your budget and project timescale, so it’s worth getting the figures updated.

-You can engage a QS purely to provide costing breakdowns in the same way an estimator would; but if you wish, you can commission them to make regular site visits and stay involved in the project from start to finish.
+You can engage a quantity surveyor purely to provide costing breakdowns in the same way an estimator would; but if you wish, you can commission them to make regular site visits and stay involved in the project from start to finish.
 Your architect may well recommend a QS they know, or you can appoint your own.

 Quantity surveyors are usually engaged for complex or multi-unit projects, providing costings based on known market rates.
 They can also conduct feasibility studies to estimate materials, time and labour costs.
 They offer a number of follow-on services, too.